What is persistent debt?

 Persistent debt is where, over 18 months, you're paying more in interest, fees and charges than you're paying off the amount you've borrowed with your credit card.
 This is an expensive way to borrow money.
 And it will usually take you longer to repay the money you owe.

-Here’s how, by changing payment behaviour, you could pay off debt quickly and more cheaply…
+Here's an example how, by changing payment behaviour, you could pay off debt quicker and more cheaply.

-If Zoe were to increase her monthly payment to £100, she’d pay £58.55 off her balance and £41.45 in interest.
-If she continued paying the £100 each month, she’d pay £2,325 less in interest, and clear her debt 10 years and 8 months quicker than if she only made the minimum repayment each month.
+If Zoe were to increase her monthly payment to £100, she'd pay £58.55 off her balance and £41.45 in interest.
+If she continued paying £100 each month, she'd pay £2,325 less in interest.
+And she would clear her debt 10 years and 8 months quicker than if she only made the minimum repayment each month.

 How we'll contact you about persistent debt